-Who may find this an interesting channel?
+For whom is this an interesting entry channel?
 Supplying to large-scale roasters is only interesting if you are able to supply large volumes at consistent quality.
 If you work with bulk coffees, discuss minimum quality and other requirements, such as certification, with your potential buyer.

-Who may find this an interesting channel?
-Supplying to small roasters is interesting if you have high-quality coffees, micro lots, sustainability certification or if you are willing to engage in long-term partnerships.
-So if you have very high-quality coffees and are working through an importer, for example, you could explore direct trade possibilities and connect with specialised roasters.
-In addition, if you are a farmer that has the financial means and technical know-how to organise export activities, then you can offer your coffee directly to specialised coffee importers and small coffee roasters.
+For whom is this an interesting entry channel?
+Supplying to small roasters is interesting for producers and exporters that have high-quality coffees, micro lots, sustainability certification, and who are willing to engage in long-term partnerships.
+If you have very high-quality coffees and are currently working through an importer, for example, it would be interesting to explore direct trade possibilities to see whether you could connect directly with roasters.
+This requires you to have the financial means and technical know-how to organise export activities.

 Agents act as intermediaries between you, coffee importers and roasters.
-Some agents are independent, others are hired to make purchases on behalf of a company.
-An agent acts as an intermediary and has the knowledge to evaluate and select interesting buyers for you.
+These are actors with vast market knowledge, and can help you assess and select interesting buyers.
+Some agents are independent, while others are hired to make purchases on behalf of a company.
 Examples of agents in Germany include Eugen Atté and Euroca.

-Who may find this an interesting channel?
+For whom is this an interesting entry channel?
 If you have limited experience exporting to European countries, agents can play a very important role.
-Agents are also interesting if you have limited quantities of non-specialty coffee or if you lack financial and logistical resources to carry out trade activities.
+Agents are also interesting if you have limited quantities of coffee or if you lack financial and logistical resources to carry out trade activities.
 Working with an agent is also useful if you need a trusted and reputable partner within the coffee sector.
 Be prepared to pay an extra commission for their work.

 - Find buyers that match your business philosophy and export capacities in terms of quality, volume and certifications.
 For more tips on finding the right buyer for you, see our study on finding buyers in Europe.